Unusual Options Activity Insight: Vipshop Holdings | Benzinga

 Unusual Options Activity Insight: Vipshop Holdings

 On Friday, shares of Vipshop Holdings (NYSE:VIPS) saw unusual options activity.
-After the option alert, the stock price moved up to $16.76.
+After the option alert, the stock price moved down to $17.21.

 - Sentiment: BULLISH